ASOS Return Policy: Time to Make Sense of ALL The Confusion

 I’ve even been told that in many cases they’ll mail the item back to you and make you pay the delivery costs if you try to do this.

-What If I Take the Tags Off and Don’t Like the Quality?
+Your Options If You Take Tags Off and Don’t Like the Quality

 I asked ASOS this question specifically as the answer was nowhere to be found on their website.